Is Your Sleep Apnea Being Misdiagnosed as ADHD?

 Is my ADHD treatment contributing to my sleep apnea or other sleep disorders?

-The stimulant medications that are often used to treat ADHD can negatively affect your ability to get quality sleep.
+The stimulant medications often used to treat ADHD can negatively affect your ability to get quality sleep.
 You may experience difficulty falling asleep in the evenings or an inability to stay asleep through the night.
 If sleep apnea is reducing the quality of your sleep, these medications may worsen health outcomes and make it impossible to get a good night’s rest.

 Talk to your doctor if you feel like your medication regimen is disrupting your sleep schedule.
 They may recommend a change in medication or dosage to promote restful nights.
 Sometimes, a simple change in the time of day that you take your medication can have significant benefits for sleep regularity.